 This was a pretty standard Calculus Course, AP Calc AB helped a bit but not overly so.
 There were lots of resources and you could always ask the professor/TA's for help.

-Dr. Krivodonova was ok in my opinion though I know many did not share the same sentiments.
+Dr. Krivodonova was ok in my opinion though I know many did not share the same sentiments, this would likely be due to the fact she was sometimes hard to understand and a bit messy in her explanations.

 ECE 150 Fundamentals of Programming - Dr. Werner Dietl